 Athletic TrainersListed below is a brief bio for each Athletic Trainer.

 David Di Pasquale, ATC

-I began my athletic training career at SUNY Brockport.
-While working on my undergraduate degree in physical education and health I was also a member of the SUNY Brockport Swimming and Diving team.
-I remained at Brockport to complete my master’s degree in health education.
-Since my time at Brockport I have worked as an athletic trainer and fitness coordinator for LeRoy Physical Therapy and Village Fitness.
-In my spare time I enjoy swimming, running, and hiking with my dog.
-I am very excited to be working with the students and staff members of the Rochester City School District.
+Mrs. Burns began her athletic training career at SUNY Brockport.
+While working on her undergraduate degree in physical education and health, she was also a member of the SUNY Brockport Swimming and Diving team.
+Lisa remained at Brockport to complete her master’s degree in health education.
+Since graduating from Brockport, Mrs. Burns has worked as an athletic trainer and fitness coordinator for LeRoy Physical Therapy and Village Fitness.
+In her spare time she enjoys swimming, running, and hiking.
+Mrs. Burns is very excited to be working with the students and staff members of the Rochester City School District.

-Chevonne Goff was born and raised in Rochester, NY.
+Ms Goff was born and raised in Rochester, NY.
 She obtained her bachelor’s degree in Athletic Training from Charleston, WV in 2006.
 Chevonne continued her education at California University at Pennsylvania where she received her Master’s degree in 2007.
-Chevonne has been an Athletic Trainer Certified for 8 years.
+Chevonne has been a Certified Athletic Trainer for 9 years.
 She began her career at Legacy high school in Las Vegas, NV where she remained until she decided to relocate back to New York.
 She accepted a position at Cicero North Syracuse high school in Cicero, NY where she remained for 4 years.
 Currently, Chevonne is an Athletic Trainer in her beloved hometown of Rochester, NY where she is employed by Rochester City School District.

 Welcome to the Rochester City School District's Athletic Web Page.
 The purpose of this page is to foster and improve communication between all stakeholders of our athletic program.
 I hope you find this website useful.